j-c-fstk-dev/finecoding/src/docs/exclusive-guide.md

 ## 6.3 Domain and SEO
 Once the site is live, there are a few final steps for a professional setup.
 *   **Custom Domain:** In your site's settings on Netlify, go to **"Domain management"** to add your own custom domain (e.g., `www.yourblog.com`).
 Netlify provides instructions on how to configure your domain's DNS settings.
-*   **Google Search Console:** To ensure your blog gets indexed by Google, you should submit your sitemap.
+*   **Google Search Console:** To ensure your blog gets indexed by Google and to monitor its performance, you should submit your sitemap.
     1. Go to [Google Search Console](https://search.google.com/search-console/) and add your new domain as a property.
-    2. Once verified, go to the **"Sitemaps"** section.
+    2. Once verified, go to the **"Sitemaps"** section in the left-hand menu.
-    3. Enter `sitemap.xml` in the text box and click **"Submit"**.
-Google will now know to crawl your site and all its posts.
+    3. Under "Add a new sitemap", enter `sitemap.xml` and click **"Submit"**.
+    4. Google will now periodically crawl your sitemap to discover all your pages.
+If you add many new posts or pages, it's good practice to come back and resubmit the sitemap to encourage faster indexing.

 ---